-Lesson 1 of 8 - free your true Self and reduce false-self wounds
+Lesson 1 of 7 - free your true Self to guide you

 By Peter K. Gerlach, MSW